Correlation

 2. Input

-The Correlation function requires the following input series:
+The Correlation functions require the following input series:

 - d0: First Input data values - The first set of data values for which the Correlation is calculated.